itsneufox/tapi/src/commands/addons/README.md

 # Addon Commands Implementation

-This directory contains the implementation of pawnctl's addon management commands.
+This directory contains the implementation of tapi's addon management commands.

 ## Overview

-The addon commands allow users to install, manage, and use pawnctl addons - extensions that can modify `pawn.json`, add custom commands, and hook into pawnctl's lifecycle.
+The addon commands allow users to install, manage, and use tapi addons - extensions that can modify `pawn.json`, add custom commands, and hook into tapi's lifecycle.

 ## Commands